 Welcome to the first installment of an eight-week series I’m doing this summer here on Catechist’s Journey on the Catholic sacramental vision.
-“Discovering the Nearness of God” will draw from my upcoming book, Living the Sacraments: Finding God at the Intersection of Heaven and Earth.
+“Discovering the Nearness of God” will draw from my book, Living the Sacraments: Finding God at the Intersection of Heaven and Earth.

 I’d like to begin by stating emphatically that the most urgent message for us to spread today is the good news of the nearness of God!
 We live during a time when people are being bombarded by realities that trigger despair.
 The recent spat of tragic celebrity suicides not only reminds us of the brokenness and fragility of our world but is also illustrative of the fact that too many people are walking around with narratives of despair, fear, isolation, loneliness, and worthlessness in their heads.
 In short, they feel abandoned.